 - to prevent significant environmental harm from occurring or continuing

 - in response to an emergency event

 - for the reapproval of an existing Programme of Work when a Prospecting or Exploration Licence converts to a Mining Lease, or

 - to address an error made by DMIRS in issuing a previous approval.

-Any decision to fast-track an assessment can only be approved by the Executive Director Environment or Director Operations, Environment, and DMIRS will report within its quarterly performance reports any application where the decision has been ‘fast-tracked’.
+Any decision to fast-track an assessment can only be approved by the Executive Director Environmental Compliance or Director Operations, Environmental Compliance, and DMIRS will report within its quarterly performance reports any application where the decision has been ‘fast-tracked’.
 A decision to fast-track assessments will not compromise the quality of the decision made by DMIRS.

 DMIRS does not consider that stand by costs being borne by proponents as a result of them mobilising equipment to site in anticipation of an approval as an adequate reason for fast-tracking approvals.